MLAs earn more than some teachers, nurses and police officers

 Yet some Nunavut politicians ‘take a pay cut’ to move into public service, says former member Joe Savikataaq Sr.

 All MLAs start with a base salary of $111,033 but receive significant pay bumps based on several factors including the work they do on committees and whether they are a cabinet minister.
 This makes MLAs some of the highest-paid workers in the territory.
-Seen here, members of Nunavut’s sixth legislative assembly pose for a group photo after being taking office in November 2021 during the height of the COVID-19 pandemic.
+Seen here, members of Nunavut’s sixth legislative assembly pose for a group photo after taking office in November 2021 during the height of the COVID-19 pandemic.
 (File photo by Mélanie Ritchot)

 By Jorge Antunes